osisoft/AVEVA-Adapter/shared-content/health/failover-health.md

 ### Static health data

-Statis health data is only updated when the client failover configuration is updated.
-See [Client Failover Configuration](xref;ClientFailoverConfiguration) for more information.
+Static health data is only updated when the client failover configuration is updated.
+For more information, see [Client Failover Configuration](xref:ClientFailoverConfiguration).

 The following static health data is available when an adapter has failover enabled: